floooh/kc85.zig/IMPLEMENTATION.md

 I ended up with three variants:

-For simple objects, I'm using a straight-forward data-initialization approach without running any code.
+For simple objects, I'm using a straightforward data-initialization approach without running any code.
 Zig allows default-intiialization of struct items, while not allowing uninitialized items (unless explicitly declared via 'undefined'):